 Bitbuy has compiled the information contained in this Crypto Asset Statement to the best of its ability based on publicly available information.

+As with all assets, investing in Compound is not without some general risks.
+Many of these risks are identified and explained in our Risk Statement.
 In addition to the general risks, we outline some risks that are specific to Compound below.
-While we make an effort to identify every source of risk, we encourage you to do your own research and ensure you are comfortable investing in Compound.
+While we make an effort to identify every source of risk, we encourage you to do your own research and ensure you are comfortable investing in Compound. .

 Since Compound is a lending protocol that operates using liquidity pools, it is susceptible to potential situations of illiquidity.
 Suppliers contribute their assets to liquidity pools from which borrowers borrow assets.
 Each loan reduces the liquidity in the pool.
 Similarly, when a supplier withdraws their assets, this reduces the liquidity in the pool.